 Art Therapy in Schools

-As well as supporting a child’s mental health, art therapy in schools can help improve behaviour, build resilience, raise achievement, encourage attendance and help pupils take part more fully in school life.
+As well as supporting a child’s mental health, art therapy in schools can help improve behaviour, raise achievement, encourage attendance and help pupils take part more fully in school life.
 This is what some children have said about their art therapy sessions in school.

 “It has helped me concentrate and cope with frustration”